NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 ![This is an image](/scripts/nvisii_data_gen/output/output_example/00001.png)

-The script has few controls that are exposed at the beginning of the file.
+The script has a few controls that are exposed at the beginning of the file.
-Please consult `single_video_pybullet.py` to see what is easy to change.
+Please consult `single_video_pybullet.py` for a complete list of parameters.
-The major ones are as follow,
+The major parameters are as follows:
-- `--spp` for the number of sample per pixel, the higher it is the better quality the image will be.
+- `--spp` for the number of sample per pixel, the higher it is the better quality the resulting image.
 - `--nb_frames` number of images to export.
-- `--outf` folder where to store the data.
+- `--outf` folder to store the data.
-- `--nb_objects` controling the number of objects to load, this can reload the same object multiple times.
+- `--nb_objects` the number of objects to load, this can reload the same object multiple times.
-- `--nb_distractors` how many objects to add as distractor, this uses 3d models from google scanned.
+- `--nb_distractors` how many objects to add as distractors, this uses 3D models from Google scanned objects.

-# Adding your own 3d models
+# Adding your own 3D models

-The script loads 3d models that are expressed in the format that was introduced by YCB dataset.
+The script loads 3D models that are expressed in the format that was introduced by the YCB dataset.
-But it is fairly easy to change the script to load your own 3d model, [NViSII](https://github.com/owl-project/NVISII) allows you to load different format as well, not just `obj` files.
+But it is fairly easy to change the script to load your own 3D model, [NViSII](https://github.com/owl-project/NVISII) allows you to load different format as well, not just `obj` files.
 In `single_video_pybullet.py` find the following code:

 ```python